bob-the-dyer/vertx-hydra-2020/README.md

 The goal is to show the way vert.x realized high-availability and fail-over and argue pros and cons.
 To build project use: `mvn clean package`

-Verticals are deployed as a fat jar inside Docker containers.
+Verticals are deployed as fat jar inside Docker containers.
-To run all containers at once use: `docker-compose up` To run hanode from maven: mvn package -P con,run -Dvertx.options="-ha" -Dstart.verticle="producer.groovy"
+To run all containers at once use: `docker-compose up`

 ## Plan
  -  TODO